-- Ramps maximum 1:14 gradient with landings at no more than 9 metre intervals - Ramps with handrails on both sides with minimum 1 metre clearance in accordance with AS1428.1 - Landings 1200mm length with 1500mm length at 90 degree turns - Stairs handrails on both sides in accordance with AS1428.1 - Stairs and ramps with offset to ensure no encroachment of handrail extensions into from transverse path of travel at top and bottom of stair/ramp
+- Ramps maximum 1:14 gradient with landings at no more than 9 metre intervals. - Ramps with handrails and kerbs on both sides with minimum 1 metre clearance in accordance with AS1428.1. - Stairs handrails on both sides in accordance with AS1428.1. - Stairs and ramps with offset to ensure no encroachment of handrail extensions into from transverse path of travel at top and bottom of stair/ramp. - Walkways maximum 1:20 with landings at no more than 20 metre intervals. - Walkways with edge protection or contrasting surfacing

 MGAC has reviewed the drawings and documentation in relation to the aforementioned requirements.
 On the basis of the current level of detail all access requirements appear capable of achieving compliance.
-Further work will be required during design development stage to ensure appropriate outcomes are achieved.